 The problem of water quality does not have a single, one-off cause.
 Once water holds artificially high levels of phosphates and nitrates, and algae have bloomed, nutrients are stored in the silt at the bottom of a wetland.
 Some fish, such as bream and roach, then have two exacerbating effects.
 As they feed, they stir up sediment from the bottom of the Broad, making nutrients available in the water to algae once more.
 They also voraciously predate Daphnia, known commonly as water fleas, which are crucial grazers of floating algae in the water column.
 So — put simply — in wetlands which historically have held high concentrations of phosphates and nitrates, certain fish can keep water green and thus keep rare water plants rare.

 Armed with this knowledge, scientists and conservationists can now shift water quality back to former states, with a technique known as biomanipulation.
-Norfolk Wildlife Trust, with partners including the Broads Authority, Natural England, the Environment Agency and ECON, has recently received a grant from the Biffa Awards Partnership Scheme for an ambitious project in the Bure and Ant Valleys entitled Tipping the Balance.
+Norfolk Wildlife Trust, with partners including the Broads Authority, Natural England, the Environment Agency and ECON, has received a grant from the Biffa Awards Partnership Scheme, and further support from Essex & Suffolk Water and Love the Broads, for an ambitious project in the Bure and Ant Valleys entitled Tipping the Balance.
 Following lessons learned from past biomanipulation projects at Cockshoot Broad and Barton Broad, Tipping the Balance will replace existing infrastructure and build on successes at Barton and install new infrastructure to restore water quality at Ranworth Broad.

 To achieve this, some 1,800m of fish barriers will be installed in the two Broads, creating three biomanipulation zones at Ranworth and reinstating a further three at Barton.
 Fish species involved in maintaining poor water quality will be removed from these zones and released elsewhere.
 This will prevent fish from churning nutrients and from devouring water-filtering Daphnia over large areas of water (10.7ha at Ranworth and 4.2ha at Barton).
 This in turn will restore lost water quality, allowing rare water plants such as holly-leaved naiad to flourish, and promoting the recovery of around 800 metres of emergent plants, and habitat for water voles, at the edge of Ranworth Broad.
 Water quality, plant regeneration and fish movements will be monitored both inside and outside these fish barriers, to assess their impact across the Broads and their associated dykes.